-- The work of the Harvard Negotiation Project (HNP) as outlined in the classic Getting to Yes (Fisher and Ury, 1981) as well as in Difficult Conversations (Stone, Heen and Patton, 1999) and Winning From Within (Fox, 2014) among other worksIn addition to applying HNP’s elegant and powerful models in my own practice, I work as a senior consultant and trainer for a half dozen firms affiliated with HNP.
+- The work of the Harvard Negotiation Project (HNP) as outlined in the classic Getting to Yes (Fisher and Ury, 1981) as well as in Difficult Conversations (Stone, Heen and Patton, 1999) and Winning From Within (Fox, 2014) among other worksIn addition to applying HNP’s elegant and powerful models in my own practice, I have worked as a senior consultant and trainer for a half-dozen firms affiliated with HNP.

 - The Conflict Resolution and Alternative Dispute

 Resolution MovementsIt was love at first role-play when I was trained as a mediator in one of Frank Sander’s multi-door courthouses.
 I have mediated—and coached countless others to effectively resolve conflict—ever since.